 If any fail, rewrite that sentence and check again.

-The model is decent at self-audit when given a checklist.
+The model is decent at self-audit when given a concrete checklist.
+Keep the rules binary (yes/no), not subjective.

-Step 6: For format drift, demand a structural format
+Step 6: For format drift, enforce structure instead of describing it

 How to confirm the fix

-• Run a 10-turn session and check turn 1, turn 5, turn 10 outputs against the rules — no degradation.
+- Run a 10-turn session and check turn 1, turn 5, and turn 10 outputs against the rules — no degradation.

-• Diff old “drifted” output against new output and confirm the failed rules now pass.
+- Diff the old “drifted” output against the new output and confirm the previously failed rules now pass.

 If it still fails

-2. Switch from chat UI to API; UIs add their own system prompts that can override yours.
+- Switch from chat UI to API; UIs inject their own system prompts that can override yours.

-3. Try a different model family — some models follow constraints more reliably than others.
+- Try a different model family — some follow constraints more reliably than others.

-4. If style requires deep personal voice (your writing, not generic style), use 5-shot examples of your real writing rather than rules.
+- If you need deep personal voice (your writing, not a generic style), give 5-shot examples of your real writing rather than rules.

 Prevention

-• For repeated work, never rely on a single in-message style cue — always system prompt or project-level.
+.cursor/rules), not in individual messages. - For repeated work, never rely on a single in-message style cue.

-• Keep style anchors short: 2-3 sentences max.
+- Keep style anchors short: 2-3 sentences.
 Long anchors get averaged.

-• Audit drift weekly: re-run a canonical prompt, diff against last week’s output.
+- Audit drift weekly: re-run a canonical prompt and diff against last week’s output, and check the platform changelog for snapshot changes.